budryerson/TFMini-Plus-I2C/README.md

 <br />&nbsp;&nbsp;&#9679;&nbsp; A folder containing the Datasheet and Product Manual for the TFMini-S
 <br />&nbsp;&nbsp;&#9679;&nbsp; General information regarding Time of Flight distance sensing and the Texas Instruments OPT3101 module in Documents in the TI OPT3101 sub-folder.

-All of the code for this Library is richly commented to assist with understanding and in problem solving.
+All of the code for this library is richly commented to assist with understanding and in problem solving.